CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 #### Jacob
 Progress initially slow with analytics.
 Should have iceboxed research time.
 However, next sprint should be much more productive in implementing analytics into our app.

+#### Jonathan
+Continuing to implement and improve the decryption process.

 ## Table of contents